garinrk/star_lab/LabryinthMaster/README.txt

     You can check out high scores, saved across app launches, via the "High Scores" button in the main menu.

+Also NOTE:
+    We attempted to make views look good on both iPad and iPhone, but some of the iPhone views aren't optimal.
+Again, iPad preferred.

 If you have ANY ISSUES launching or building the application, please contact the developers at:

 Garin Richards : Garin2010@gmail.com